 Interestingly, wide barriers do not seem to be too much of a deterrent with four winners coming out of barrier 14.

-Barrier nine provided the winner of the 2021 Blue Diamond.
+Barrier seven provided the winner of the 2023 Blue Diamond.

 The Blue Diamond Stakes Recent Winners